 What is a hate crime?

-Any crime committed in Vermont that is maliciously motivated by the victim’s actual or perceived race, color, religion, national origin, gender identity, ancestry, age, service in the armed forces of the United States, disability, sexual orientation or gender identity is a hate crime.
+Any crime committed in Vermont that is maliciously motivated by the victim’s actual or perceived race, color, religion, national origin, sex, ancestry, age, service in the armed forces of the United States, disability, sexual orientation or gender identity is a hate crime.
 The perpetrator can be given additional penalties at sentencing.
 Hate crimes should be reported to your local law enforcement agency.
 Prosecutors can seek increased penalties for hate crimes, including longer jail sentences and higher fines.

 What are the most common hate crimes in Vermont?